astares/Pharo-OS-Unix/README.md

 ## Introduction

-This is a Pharo package written by Torsten Bergmann to get better support for Unix systems into Pharo.
+This is a Pharo package written by Torsten Bergmann (astares) to get better support for Unix systems into Pharo.

 ## Installation